matteron/mattia.id_old/src/pages/projects/tono.md

 A bigger apology for making you read all that!
 I seem to be an even more annoying writer than I used to be!

+This project was a ton of fun to make, but now mostly sits unused in a little box on my bookshelf

 I've had occasional thoughts on a version 3.
 More refined case design, have a snes-style bay-door for the slot, make the cartridge an sd-extender (though that goes against keeping the carts cheap and easy), correct way to do the cart-power-switch idea, etc.  But, I haven't really ended up using Tono for listening so I haven't carved out the time yet.
 Oh well!

 ![A cracked open Megaman Battle Network toy cartridge](/media/img/tono/mmbn.jpeg)

 A few months after I wrapped up v2, I remember I had a [Megaman Battle Network toy](https://static.wikia.nocookie.net/megaman/images/0/08/MMNTWG4141.png/revision/latest?cb=20140320003212) that used cartridges.
-Took one apart and found the same cartridge idea.
+Took one apart and found the same idea I used for Tono 2.

 I do still have a zip in my backups of all the progress pics, model files, etc that I still have.
 [Here's a quick gallery page](/projects/tono/gallery) I whipped up.